felixnext/stock_trend_analysis/readme.md

 ## Architecture

-The goal of the system should be:
+The goal of the system should be to provide recommendations of stocks for a specific user.
+Therefore the system should leverage the following information:

-* TODO
+* User Interest - Which economic field the user wants to invest in (KB Filtering)
+* Specific Stocks - Which stocks liked the user
+* Stock Forecast - Using various sources of information (including news, balance sheet statements and historic stock prices among others) to create a ranking for stocks to suggest potentially profitable stocks to the user

 ### General Design